 The children will be supported by all staff in the setting.
 However each child will have a Class teacher and Early Years Practitioner (EYP) that will be responsible for them.

-Miss Balendran is the Year Group Leader
+Mrs Kamara is the Year Group Leader

-Orange Class: Mrs Western & Mrs Wolanin
+Lilac Class: Mrs Kamara & Mrs Wolanin

-Yellow Class: Miss Dale & Miss Hewett
+Yellow Class: Miss Carvalho & Miss Hewett

-Phonics and reading:
+Phonics and Maths:

-If you have any questions or concerns that you would like to discuss with us then please do drop into the office to make an appointment to see us, we are more than happy to meet with you to discuss any issues
+If you have any questions or concerns that you would like to discuss with us then please do drop into the office to make an appointment to see us, we are more than happy to meet with you to discuss any issues.

 We have been very happy to see so many of the children wearing their full correct school uniform and setting such a brilliant example for the rest of the school, thank you.